guadalazzo/electrical-assignment-fa/README.md

 The cable in the cell can be rotated at 90 degree increments to connect different **sides** of each cell.

 ## Requirements
-* Create the game using React (components)
+* Create the game using React (components).
 * The game grid is a 3 by 3 grid of cells, each containing a (part of) a cable.
 The cables can be rotated by the player in steps of 90 degree increments.
 * The game should detect when there is a full circuit from the charger to the car, stop the timer and add the user to the leaderboard.
-* Every game should generate a new (and solvable) puzzle.
+* Every game should generate a new random puzzle.
-* The user should be able to restart the game during or after playing the game.
+  * The puzzle doesn't have to be solvable, because this can be quite complex.
+  * When you have time remaining or just want to impress us, you can generate a random AND solvable puzzle.
 * A timer is showing how long the current game is taking.
 The user also needs to provide their (nick)name to use for the leaderboard.
+* When the puzzle is solved (electricity can flow from the charger to the car), the (nick)name is send to the [Leaderboard service](#leaderboard-service), so it will show on the page.
-* Our designer made the design for the charger component (you can find it in this repository) and your job is to build this component pixel perfect.
+* Our designer made the design for the [charger component](https://www.figma.com/file/zCsqKGsDDXSZQJocQyZVmk/FE-task?type=design&node-id=2582%3A13843&mode=design&t=FyTGWMo2MX31Ywfp-1) (Password: `wechargefast`) and your job is to build this component pixel perfect.
 * The rest of the design is up to you.
 Feel free to make it as fancy as you want, if you want to show off a bit.
 * Make sure there are component tests for the cell component containing the (partly) charger cable covering all of its functionality.
 * Project should be written in Typescript.